waza-ari/kasapi-php/README.md

 ```
 `$username` is quite self explaining.
 The KAS API allows for different types of authentication.
 Thus, you need to specify an authentication type and the corresponding authentication data, which could be a hashed password.
 Have a look at the documentation of All-Inkl to obtain a list of possible authentication methods.

-As an example, assume you want to use `sha1` as authentication method.
-In this case, `$authType` simply would be `sha1`, and `$authData` should be set to the sha1 hash of your KAS account.
+As an example, assume you want to use `plain` as authentication method.
+In this case, `$authType` simply would be `plain`, and `$authData` should be set to the plain Passwort of your KAS account.
 Assuming your username is `abcd1234` and your password is `password`, the following line would create the correct credential object:
 ```
-$kasConfiguration = new KasApi\KasConfiguration("abcd1234", sha1("password"), "sha1");
+$kasConfiguration = new KasApi\KasConfiguration("abcd1234", "password", "plain");
 ```

-This method allows you to authenticate against the KAS API without storing your plain password in a configuration file or database.
 Next, you need to create an KasApi object to operate on:
 ```
 $kasApi = new KasApi\KasApi($kasConfiguration);
 ```